 For more information about the best way to store quick breads, see this article from the Kitchn, The Best Way to Store Muffins and Quick Breads.

-This paleo banana bread freezes well.
+This banana bread with blueberries freezes well.
 It will last in the freezer for up to 3 months when stored in an airtight container.
 I like to slice the loaf and wrap the slices individually in plastic wrap for freezer storage.

 Try with other berries, like raspberries, blackberries or Saskatoon berries.